webcomics/dosage/doc/web/content/comics/SmackJeeves_MineBlockTheOriginal.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>It's like Minecraft, but it's two dimensional and the sprites are blocky!
 A story of hero go on their own adventure!
 Team work, boss battle, Pvp round and much more...
-NEW: Bridge Battle have open! challenge your friend and try to slain on the bridge!
-Story by: EpicGames20</td>
+NEW: Bridge Battle have open! challenge your friend and try to slay others on the bridge!
+Original creator/owner: BlueZero12/ EpicGames20 (I found him!)
+Co-Owner: Stone_Merten</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://mineblock-comic.smackjeeves.com/comics/">http://mineblock-comic.smackjeeves.com/comics/</a></td>